Contact homology and virtual fundamental cycles

-More recently, the theory of polyfolds developed by Hofer--Wysocki--Zehnder \cite{polyfoldI,polyfoldII,polyfoldIII,polyfoldint,polyfoldscnew,polyfoldGW,polyfoldbookI} appears to provide a robust new infinite-dimensional context in which all reasonable moduli spaces of pseudo-holomorphic curves may be perturbed ``abstractly'' to obtain transversality.
+More recently, the theory of polyfolds developed by Hofer--Wysocki--Zehnder \cite{polyfoldI,polyfoldII,polyfoldIII,polyfoldint,polyfoldscnew,polyfoldGW,polyfoldftI,polyfoldbook,polyfoldnotesI,polyfoldnotesII,polyfoldlectures} promises to provide a robust new infinite-dimensional context in which all reasonable moduli spaces of pseudo-holomorphic curves may be perturbed ``abstractly'' to obtain transversality.

-Any one of the above theories (once sufficiently developed) could be used to prove the main results of this paper (we use the theory from \cite{pardonimplicitatlas}).
+Any one of the above theories, once sufficiently developed, could be used to prove the main results of this paper.
 Although these theories vary in their approach to the myriad of technical issues involved, they are expected to give rise to completely equivalent virtual fundamental cycles. \end{remark}

-\begin{remark}[Historical discussion] The theory of pseudo-holomorphic curves in closed symplectic manifolds was founded by Gromov \cite{gromov}.
-Hofer's breakthrough work on the three-dimensional Weinstein conjecture \cite{hoferweinstein} introduced pseudo-holomorphic curves in symplectizations and their relation with Reeb dynamics.
-The analytic theory of such curves was then further developed by Hofer--Wysocki--Zehnder \cite{hwzsymplectizationsI,hwzsymplectizationsIcorr,hwzsymplectizationsII,hwzsymplectizationsIII,hwzsmallarea}.
-On the algebraic side, Eliashberg--Givental--Hofer \cite{sftintro} introduced the theories of contact homology and symplectic field theory, based on counts of pseudo-holomorphic curves in symplectizations and symplectic manifolds with symplectization ends (assuming such counts can be defined).
-The key compactness results for moduli spaces of such curves were established by Bourgeois--Eliashberg--Hofer--Wyzocki--Zehnder \cite{sftcompactness}.
-Gluing techniques applicable to such pseudo-holomorphic curves have been developed by many authors, notably Taubes, Donaldson, Floer, Fukaya--Oh--Ohta--Ono, and Hofer--Wysocki--Zehnder. \end{remark}

 \textbf{Acknowledgements:} The author thanks Yasha Eliashberg for introducing the author to this problem and for many useful conversations.
-The author is also grateful for useful discussions with Mohammed Abouzaid, Fr\'ed\'eric Bourgeois, Roger Casals, Vincent Colin, Tobias Ekholm, Kenji Fukaya, Eleny Ionel, Patrick Massot, Rafe Mazzeo, Peter Ozsv\'ath, and Chris Wendl.
+The author thanks the referee for their careful reading and extensive comments which have improved this paper significantly.
+The author is also grateful for useful discussions with Mohammed Abouzaid, Fr\'ed\'eric Bourgeois, Roger Casals, Vincent Colin, Tobias Ekholm, Kenji Fukaya, Eleny Ionel, Patrick Massot, Rafe Mazzeo, Peter Ozsv\'ath, Mohan Swaminathan, and Chris Wendl.
 A preliminary version of this paper appeared as part of the author's 2015 Ph.D.\ thesis at Stanford University supervised by Ya.\ Eliashberg.